Preparing Your House for Sale

 - Removing magnets and other items from the exterior of the refrigerator

-De-personalize the space.
 Most people personalize a space by displaying family photos.
-Photos can easily distract buyers and make it more difficult for a buyer to imagine living in the home.
-Packing away photos will make the space more attractive to homebuyers.
+But photos can easily distract buyers and make it more difficult for a buyer to imagine living in the home.
+Packing away photos and other personal items will make the space more attractive to homebuyers.

 - Clean dirt and grime in bathrooms and the kitchen